yosssi/codegangsta.github.com/source/_posts/2013-07-11-practical-go-build-tags.markdown

 nmap <Leader>t :!go test -tags test <cr>
 ```

-You see that I includ the *test* tag in all of my test running?
+You see how I include the *test* tag in all of my test running?
 This makes it convenient when linking mock libraries specific for running tests!

 Until next time!